SuperOfficeDocs/superoffice-docs/docs/identity-management/federated-id-and-identity-providers.md

 ---
+title: Federated ID and identity providers
-title: federated_id_and_identity_providers
+uid: federated_id_and_identity_providers
 description: Federated ID and identity providers
 author:
 so.date:
 keywords:
-so.topic: concept                   \
+so.topic: concept
-so.envir: cloud                # cloud or onsite
+so.envir: cloud
-so.client: online                # online, web, win, pocket, or mobile
+so.client: online
 ---

 # Federated ID and identity providers